ascheman/hcl4j/README.md

 }
 ```

-## Whats New
+## What's New

 * **0.4.0** Primitive Types are now appended into the Map.
 These are of an extended `PrimitiveType` class.
 These Types include `StringPrimitiveType`, `NumberPrimitiveType`, `BooleanPrimitiveType`, `MapPrimitiveType`, and lastly `ListPrimitiveType` with a `subType` capable property.

 ## Usage

-Using the HCL Parser is fairly straightfoward.
+Using the HCL Parser is fairly straight forward.
 Most calls are still limited to use of the `HCLParser` class itself.
 There are several `parse` method helpers supporting both `File`, `InputStream`, `String`, and `Reader` as inputs.

 ```java